j91321/ansible-role-auditbeat/README.md

 Specifies the output configuration to Elasticsearch with security enabled, certificate authority must be present on server.

-Variable `auditbeat_output.type` takes two values either `logstash` or `elasticsearch`.
+Variable `auditbeat_output.type` takes three values either `logstash`, `elasticsearch` or `redis`.
 This is because if you have ansible `hash_behaviour` set to `merge` role would install both elasticsearch and logstash outputs when using logstash output type which is wrong.

 Ansible variables from `vars/main.yml`